Jay-Idrees/Upenn-CyberSecurity-Cryptography/Readme.md

     - One bit is only either 1 or 0

+    - Each algorithm has a specific **key space**: a range of numbers that can be used for that specific algorithm

+    - A key space is a total possible permutations of a key

+    - Why don't we just have one million-bit key to ensure it's never cracked?

     - For each bit that is added to the key, the key space **doubles** in size.
 Thus if we increase the total length (or **bit size**) or pw/encryption text to 2 or 3 then the possibilities are increased and it will take longer time.
 This total number of possibilities is called **key space**

      - Two to the power of the bit size, or  2 ^ [bit size].